9 Common Interview Mistakes That Could Cost You the Job

 4. Checking your phone

 This certainly tops the list of worst offenders in job interview etiquette for obvious reasons.
 Your cell phone should not make an appearance any time during the interview.
 Also remember to silence your ring tone and notifications, and also turn off vibration mode.
 In a quiet interview room, the incessant buzzing can be just as distracting as a loud ringing sound.

 5. Talking too much…

 While you want to do your best to give thorough, substantive answers to the interviewer’s questions, there is a natural point in the conversation when enough is truly enough.
-It’s highly unlikely that any question you’ll be asked will necessitate a 10 or 15 minute answer where you're doing all the talking, and you certainly don’t want to start repeating yourself out of nervousness or the need to fill the silence.
-In short, don’t “over-answer” your interview questions, which can end up having a negative impact.
+It’s highly unlikely that any question you’ll be asked will necessitate a 10 or 15-minute answer where you're doing all the talking, and you certainly don’t want to start repeating yourself out of nervousness or the need to fill the silence.
+In short, don’t make common interview mistakes like “over-answer” your interview questions, which can end up having a negative impact.
 You should be able to gauge the room and read your interviewers non-verbal cues as to when to wrap it up and move on to the next topic.

 6. … Or not talking enough

 Likewise, giving very short answers to all of your interview questions gives the impression that you’re either not prepared and don’t know how to answer the question or that you don’t care enough to put some more thought into your answers.
 Good job interviews are like conversations or meaningful exchanges, so if you find yourself only spending less than a minute on each question and the interviewer is then moving on quickly to the next topic without asking any follow-ups, you’ll want to dig a little deeper in your answers.